matteocitterio/LSN_Citterio/LSN_10/readme.md

 ## How to use my code

+The following code makes use of MPI, message passing interface for parallel coding; the following guidelines apply:

 - To compile my code, simply hit `make`.
 - To change settings and parameters: `vi input.in`.
 There are comments that will guide you to change the desidered parameters.
 - To run the GA search with a single node: `mpiexec -np 1 ./main.exe`.